fg-research/website/docs/_sources/blog/general/posts/equity-trend-prediction-automl.rst.txt

     # extract the test data
     test_dataset = dataset.iloc[- test_size:]

-We save the training, validation and test data to S3 in CSV format such that it can be used by the algorithm.
+We save the training, validation and test data to S3 in CSV format.
-Note that we remove the class labels and the column headers from the test data before saving it to S3.

 .. code:: python